howdym/bikeLocator/README.md

 # Instructions

 Follow the prompts on the terminal.
+Open start.bat to get started.

 # Note